Welcome to Community Meditation

 Click here to join on Zoom @ 7 PM ET

 Please join Brenda, Gordon, Jim, and Sharon for 20 minutes of silent meditation followed by our continuing discussion of Sharon Salzberg's book Lovingkindness: The Revolutionary Art of Happiness.
-This week, we take up the final chapter, "Living Our Love".
+This week, we continue reading Chapter 11, "Living Our Love".
 Everyone is welcome, no need to have the book.

 — Sharon Salzberg